-- 8.57 Paragraph 3.8 of the SPPS sets out the guiding principle for planning authorities in determining planning applications.
+- 8.56 Paragraph 3.8 of the SPPS sets out the guiding principle for planning authorities in determining planning applications.
 It states that sustainable development should be permitted, having regard to the development plan and all other material considerations, unless the proposed development will cause demonstrable harm to interests of acknowledged importance.
-Criterion (h) of TSM 7 (h) it does not harm the amenities of nearby residents. - 8.58 Paragraph 8.19-8.29 considers visual impact while paragraphs 8.40-8.51 consider the traffic and road impacts.
+Criterion (h) of TSM 7 also refers to the consideration of harm on the amenities of nearby residents. - 8.57 Paragraph 8.23-8.30 of this report considers visual impact while paragraphs 8.40-8.56 consider the traffic and road impacts.
 Environmental Health has been consulted as the competent authority on impact on people and raises no objection.
 Given the separation distance and the existing and further planting proposed on the perimeter of the site, this mitigating effect would result in limited impact on amenity.
 No general concerns have been raised in consultation with Environmental Health on the matter.
 Having regard to the proposed use as a caravan park and all other material considerations, including the nature and future users of the proposal, it is considered that the proposal will not cause demonstrable harm to the amenity of nearby residents, including any smell and odour.